gomorpheus/morpheus-apidoc/source/includes/_servers.md

 createdBy |  | Filter by Created By (User) ID.
 Accepts multiple values. tags |  | Filter by tags (metadata).
-This allows filtering by arbitrary tag names and values like this `tags.foo=bar`. metadata |  | Alias for `tags`
+This allows filtering by arbitrary tag names and values like this `tags.foo=bar`. metadata |  | Alias for `tags` uuid |  | Filter by UUID externalId |  | Filter by External ID internalId |  | Filter by Internal ID externalUniqueId |  | Filter by External Unique ID

 <aside class="info">
 <b>Deprecation notice.</b> The property <code>metadata</code> was renamed to <code>tags</code>.